 public duration +

 deposit duration are lower than 10 hours.
-Otherwise you might have problems locking the maker bond.
-If the total duraton of bonds/escrow invoices exceeds 450 blocks, Phoenix will not allow users to lock the bond (
+Otherwise, you might have problems locking the maker bond.
+If the total duraton of bonds/escrow invoices exceeds 450 blocks, then Phoenix will not allow users to lock the bond (

 Cannot add htlc (...) reason=expiry too big).